zpy1207/KihyunsBlog/content/home/tags.md

 # Order that this section appears on the page.
 weight: 10

-title: Mei's Slide Decks 👩🏼‍🏫
+title: Kihyun's Blog
-subtitle: An example of writing _open_ slides with Markdown
+subtitle: always for knowledge

 content:
   # Choose the taxonomy from `config.yaml` to display (e.g. tags, categories)